inoxlang/inox/docs/language-reference/limits.md

 ## Sharing

-At runtime a counter will be created for each limit, the behaviour of the counter is specific to the limit's kind.
+At run time a counter will be created for each limit, the behaviour of the counter is specific to the limit's kind.
 Limits defined by a module will be shared with all of its child modules/threads.
 In other words when the module defining the limit or one if its children performs an operation a shared counter